AnnoDomine/react-permissions/README.md

 ### Prerequisites

-This package is only for use in ReactJS Version 18.2.0 or higher.
+This package is only for use in ReactJS version 18.2.0 or higher.

 _Functionality in lower versions is not guaranteed and will not be supported in the future._

+We also recommend using TypeScript version 4.9.4 or higher.
+All types are integrated.